-Nagpur interestingly got its name from the Nag River that has a serpentine course, and ‘Pur’ a common suffix associated with cities in Sanskrit and Hindi.
+Nagpur interestingly got its name from the Nag river that has a serpentine course and “pur” is a common suffix associated with cities in Sanskrit and Hindi.
 The city’s postal stamp still carries the image of a snake on it.
-This place is located on the Deccan Plateau at a height of 310 metres and covers an expanse of close to 10,000 sq. km.
+This place is located on the Deccan Plateau at a height of 310 metres and covers an expanse of close to 10,000 sq km.
 Nagpur is revered for its green environment and comes second to Chandigarh in being the greenest place in India.
 It is the second capital of Maharashtra after Mumbai.

-Nagpur is dotted with a host of lakes – manmade and natural—that are a must watch.
+Nagpur is dotted with a host of lakes—man-made and natural—that are a must visits.
 The Ambazari Lake, for instance, is a delight for small children and families vying to spend a relaxing yet rejuvenating evening.

-The Balaji Mandir is a huge Temple located in the Seminary Hills—a small hillock that allows you a spectacular view of the entire city.
+The Balaji Mandir is a huge temple located in the Seminary Hills—a small hillock that allows a spectacular view of the entire city.
 Trekkers will love this place, as the journey to the top of the hillock is pretty challenging.
 The Sri Poddareshwar Temple and Shri Vyankatesh Temple are two other religious places that you must check out while you are there.
 The Dragon Palace Temple is another temple, dedicated to Lord Buddha.

-The Maharaja Baug is a well made Garden that also houses a Zoo.
+The Maharaja Baug is a well-made garden that also houses a zoo.
 It was established by the Bhonsle rulers.
 The Sitabuldi Fort, on the other hand, was built in the memorial of the brave soldiers who lost their lives during the English-Maratha war.
-Meanwhile, the Gavilgadh Fort is an enormous, gigantic fort which is almost 300 years old.
+Meanwhile, the Gavilgad Fort is an enormous, gigantic fort which is almost 300 years old.

-Nagpur transforms into a bustling tourist place during the festivals of Navrathri, Dasshera, Ganesh Puja, Durga Puja, Moharram and many more.
+Nagpur transforms into a bustling tourist place during the festivals of Navratri, Dussehra, Ganesh Puja, Durga Puja, Muharram and many more.
 All these festivals are celebrated with much aplomb and warmth.

 Monsoons are not an ideal time to visit this place, while the winters are the best bet for travelling.

 Being a major city, Nagpur is very well linked by all modes of transport including air, rail and road.
 If travelling by air, opt for flights that connect your city to the Sonegaon Airport at Nagpur.
-The Nagpur Railway station is a central junction for all the major railway lines throughout India.
+The Nagpur railway station is a central junction for all the major railway lines throughout India.
 Hence, travelling by train poses as a good option too.
-By road, Bagpur serves as a junction for two National Highways.
+By road, Nagpur serves as a junction for two national highways.
 Therefore, there is no dearth of buses—state transport and private tourist ones—to help you reach the city of Nagpur.